Human Research Participant Protection Program

 Before beginning any research, students must take and complete the online course Protecting Human Research Participants, from the National Institutes of Health (NIH) Office of Extramural Research.

-There is no fee to take the course, but registration is required.
+The course is free, but registration is required.
 Allow approximately three hours for completion.
 When finished, you will be issued an NIH certificate number, which you must submit as part of your IRB review paperwork.

 - Cover letter - Template for communicating with potential research subjects.
 Include information indicated in red; can customize as needed